 For the specific case of commercial leases, the term used for these leases is the generally enforceable period.
-The IFRIC decision of 26 November 2019 had no material impact, as lease terms coincided with the useful life of non-removable leasehold improvements.

 Interest rate

 As it is not possible to determine the interest rates implicit in the leases, the Group uses its incremental borrowing rate to measure the lease liability.